30-sec summary:

 Allocating Resources and Assigning Responsibilities

 It takes resources, whether they’re human, financial, or material, for every task.
-In this step, we determine what resources are needed and make sure they’re available.
+Here, we must determine what resources are needed and ensure they’re available.
 We also assign responsibilities, so everyone knows what their role is and what to expect.

 Prioritizing Tasks Based on Importance and Sequence